sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/getting-started.md

 // Note that the knowledge base ctor has a "clause store" parameter.
 // The clause store takes responsibility for the storage and lookup of
 // individual clauses.
 The package provides only SimpleClauseStore, which stores
 // things in memory.
-This is an extension point - create your own implementation
+This is an extension point - you can create your own implementation
 // of IClauseStore to use secondary storage and/or customised indexing, for example. var kb = new SimpleForwardChainingKnowledgeBase(new SimpleClauseStore());
 kb.Tell(rules);